thedailytexan/ut-dorm-explorer/_posts/2016-05-02-brackenridge.md

 prev-dorm: blanton
 ---

-##History##
+##Description##

-Brackenridge is one of the oldest dormitories standing on campus today alongside Prather and Roberts.
-The three share a small courtyard between them complete with barbecue pits, and tables.
+Brackenridge is one of the oldest dormitories standing on campus today.
+Brackenridge, Prather, and Roberts share a small courtyard between them complete with barbecue pits and tables.
 Brackenridge itself also has a recreation area and kitchenette for its residents.
-The coed dormitory was can host 128 students (one of the smallest on campus) spread throughout four floors.
+The coed residence hall hosts 128 students (one of the smallest on campus) on four floors.
 It features community bathrooms and movable furniture in each room.
 Darrell K Royal Memorial Stadium, Gregory Gym and the PCL are all within close proximity to Brackenridge.

 ---

-#Student Reviews#
+#Resident Reviews#

 > Don't worry about newness of dorms or glamor.
 That usually will end up being a con rather than a pro.